 The firm has a 3500-strong client base ranging from blue chip firms such as the BBC and BT, public organisations including the NHS, and sole traders.
 As business-to-business experts, Eagle Couriers helps other firms operate more efficiently and profitably, by safely delivering on time everything from documents, medical samples and engine parts to sports footage, scripts and TV props.

-Eagle Couriers receives positive media coverage and high profile newspaper headlines thanks to a Scottish PR campaign implemented by Edinburgh public relations experts the Holyrood Partnership.
+Eagle Couriers receives positive media coverage and high profile newspaper headlines thanks to a Scottish PR campaign implemented by Edinburgh public relations experts the Holyrood PR.

 Notes to editors: